bss-osca/rl/ReadMe.md

    - `package` RL package (currently not used).
    - `renv` Package project library using [renv](https://rstudio.github.io/renv).
 Restore using `renv::restore()`.
    - `student` A clone of the repository https://github.com/bss-osca/rl-student with student resources.
 Changes are automatically pushed to the `rl-student` repo using GitHub Actions when push to GitHub.
    - `slides` Course slides.
 Files related to modules are named `<module number>\_<desc>-slides.Rmd`.
 The slides can be seen at https://bss-osca.github.io/rl/slides/.
-The slides are generated manually inside the `slides` folder and automatically copied to the `gh-pages` branch using GitHub Actions when push to GitHub.
+The slides must be generated manually inside the `slides` folder and are automatically copied to the `gh-pages` branch using GitHub Actions when push to GitHub.